eldariont/svim-asm/README.rst

 .. image:: https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg
     :target: http://bioconda.github.io

-SVIM-asm (pronounced *SWIM-assem*) is a structural variant caller for genome-genome alignments.
+SVIM-asm (pronounced *SWIM-assem*) is a structural variant caller for haploid or diploid genome-genome alignments.
 It analyzes a given sorted SAM/BAM file (preferably from minimap2) and detects five different variant classes between the query assembly and the reference: deletions, insertions, tandem and interspersed duplications and inversions.

+**Note!** To analyze raw long sequencing reads please use our other method `SVIM <https://github.com/eldariont/svim>`_.

 Background
 ----------